uqlibrary/technology-training/R/reports/reports.md

     ##  8  1997             156.            -22.6   54.4          66.9             166.
     ##  9  1998             140.            -22.5   55.4          67.5             178.
     ## 10  1999             151.            -22.0   53.0          68.8             184.
-    ## # … with 19 more rows, and 2 more variables: `Services, Construction and
+    ## # … with 18 more rows, and 2 more variables: `Services, Construction and
     ## #   Transport` <dbl>, Residential <dbl>

 ### Working directory

-Note that the **working directory** for an R Markdown document will be the .Rmd file’s location (and not necessarily the working directory of the R project your are in).
+Note that the **working directory** for an R Markdown document will be the .Rmd file’s location by default (and not necessarily the working directory of the R project your are in).
 That is why it is a good idea to save your R Markdown file at the top of your R Project directory if you want consistency between your scripts and your R Markdown file.

 In our example, we load a CSV file from the Internet, but if we had a data file stored locally, it is important to keep that in mind.

+> You can change the default behaviour by using the Knit dropdown menu
+> and choosing an option in “Knit directory”.

 ### Chunk options